Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Introduction

-Importantly, we explore the robustness of our main results to the presence of heterogenous treatment effects and anticipatory behavior, which, as recent literature has shown, might cause a two-way fixed effects estimator to not yield the average treatment effect (see \citealt{AbrahamSun2018}; \citealt{GoodmanBacon2018} and \citealt{Tchuente_Wind2019}).
-First, we show that our main results are robust to the use of \citeauthor{AbrahamSun2018}'s interaction-weighted estimator \cite[see][]{AbrahamSun2018}.
-Second, we examine whether our main results are robust to using an alternative identification framework that does not require assuming no anticipation (\citeauthor{AbrahamSun2018}'s interaction-weighted estimator needs it), and that is not based on (other) assumptions that are specific to quasi-experimental designs (such as difference-in-differences).
-Specifically, we follow \cite{Tchuente_Wind2019}, who recently propose an estimator for the dynamic treatment effects that mainly relies on no selection of time-varying unobservables.
-We show that our main results are robust to the use of this alternative framework and novel estimator.
+We examine the empirical validity of the first two assumptions in a variety of ways, including demonstrating that the presence of conflict-related violence (and related factors) prior to the establishment of the first non-Catholic church is not correlated with this establishment, and that there is no ``effect'' prior to the establishment of the first non-Catholic church.
+To examine the validity of the assumptions about homogenous treatment effects and the absence of anticipatory behavior, we first show that our main results are robust to the use of \citeauthor{AbrahamSun2018}'s interaction-weighted estimator \cite[see][]{AbrahamSun2018}.
+Second, we show that our main results are robust to using an alternative identification framework that does not require assuming no anticipation, and that is not based on (other) assumptions that are specific to quasi-experimental designs (such as difference-in-differences).
+Specifically, we follow \cite{Tchuente_Wind2019}, who propose an estimator for dynamic treatment effects that does not require the selection of time-varying unobservables.